Dee-webtech/Dee-webtech/README.md

-I am a learner of the ALX Software Engineering – Frontend Program, and I’m revamping my GitHub profile to reflect my growth, creativity, and curiosity.
+I am a graduate of the ALX Software Engineering – Frontend Program, and I’m revamping my GitHub profile to reflect my growth, creativity, and curiosity.

-🎨 I chose software engineering because I love creativity and building beautiful, functional websites.
+I chose software engineering because I love creativity and building beautiful, functional websites.
 It has become my passion to bring ideas to life through code and design.

-🌍 My goal in tech is to build scalable digital infrastructure that supports everyday life, especially in developing regions.
+🎯 My goal in tech is to build scalable digital infrastructure that supports everyday life, especially in developing regions.
 I want to contribute to open-source tools that empower people, businesses, and communities to thrive.

 I’m especially interested in:
 -Front-end web development using HTML, CSS, JavaScript, and React